 - Workplace inspections to check health and safety and to correct and provide guidance on problematic areas

 Self-directed Health and Safety Diagnosis

-Meanwhile, the Group’s non-production companies in Japan carry out a self-directed health and safety diagnosis,*3 which is in line with the compliance policies and based on the number of employees.
+Meanwhile, the Group’s non-production companies in Japan carry out a self-directed health and safety diagnosis,*3 which complies with legal requirements and is based on the number of employees.
 Based on the results of the diagnosis, Yamaha Corporation health and safety managers provide feedback and give support for improvement measures.

 - *3 A diagnosis used for self-evaluation of approximately 150 items to be understood to ensure compliance and make efforts to improve personal health and safety.

 The Yamaha Group conducts health and safety education at the start of the fiscal year for new employees in Group Companies in Japan in order to deepen our employees’ knowledge of health and safety, transportation safety, and health management.
 This year, these sessions spanned a total of seven hours (over six sessions) and were attended by 80 participants.
 In overseas production sites (Indonesia), there is a high incidence of accidents by new employees, so the Company both reviewed the content of the educational sessions held at each site and held a conference for employees in charge of health and safety in order to standardize the educational program.
 The program adopted at the conference includes simulations using actual equipment and methods to boost awareness of potential dangers.

 In the Yamaha Group, there are some tasks which require employees to handle chemicals which may cause bodily harm.
 As such, the Company is taking a number of measures to prevent disease, such as improving the workplace environment and equipment, requiring legal medical examinations of its workers, and supplying protective equipment.
 Additionally, training is provided to workers to allow them to wear protective equipment correctly.
 The Company is also conducting risk assessments of workplaces which handle chemical substances in order to alleviate risk.